shuaijiang/BlogSource/leetcode_find_peak_element.md

-title: LeetCode: Find Peak Element
+title: LeetCode Find Peak Element
 date: 2015-03-30 23:11:09
 tags: leetcode
 ---

-#Description
+# Description
 A peak element is an element that is greater than its neighbors.

 Given an input array where num[i] ≠ num[i+1], find a peak element and return its index.